Quality Preschool Programs

 Educators share the learning journey with children and families.
 We observe children as they learn through play and this information informs curriculum decision making.
 Our educational program is emergent and play-based, developed in accordance with early childhood theory, principles and the Early Years Learning and Development Framework.
 It is also guided by the UN Convention on the Rights of the Child and the Code of Ethics.

-For many children, prekindergarten is their first opportunity for a social experience outside the home and independent of their family.
+For many children, kindergarten is their first opportunity for a social experience outside the home and independent of their family.
 It is a significant step in a child’s life.
-It can be an emotional time for families – a celebration that their child is growing and changing and has a wonderful learning journey ahead, coupled with a twinge of sadness that their child is growing up so fast.
-Children may experience some anxiety at being separated from their families, but this will hopefully be short-lived once they become familiar with the prekindergarten setting and establish a connection with Educators and peers.
+It can be an emotional time for families – a celebration of their child’s development and wonderful learning journey ahead, and the realisation that their child is growing so fast.
+Children may experience some anxiety at being separated from their families, but this will hopefully be short-lived once they become familiar with the kindergarten setting and establish a connection with Educators and peers.

-Educators will provide an educational program based on a sound knowledge of early childhood development and the specific needs of the group.
-Information collated through observation of the children and communication with families contributes to the program.
+Educators create an educational program based on a sound knowledge of early childhood development and the specific needs of the group.
+Information Is collected through observations of the children and communication with families contributes to the program.
 A routine is established to provide children with predictability within the session.
-Children will have opportunities to learn in group activities (circle time, cooking experiences, story telling, games, etc.) as well as during free, open-ended play.
+Children will have opportunities to learn in group activities (circle time, cooking experiences, story-telling, singing, games e.t.c) as well as during free, open-ended play.

 Much physical growth and development takes place in this year of a child’s life.
-The prekindergarten program will promote and extend large motor skills, such as climbing, running, jumping, balancing, pushing and pulling.
+The kindergarten program will promote and extend large motor skills, such as climbing, running, jumping, balancing, pushing and pulling.
 Fine motor abilities are supported through drawing, painting, building, manipulating, playdough, finger plays.
-Creativity is fostered during open-ended art experiences, block construction, sand play, drama and storytelling.
+Creativity is fostered during open-ended art experiences, block construction, sand play, drama and story-telling.
 Dramatic play provides essential opportunities for establishing and practicing social skills.
 Multiple areas of development are enhanced and supported in each learning space as skills overlap and intertwine.
 Play has a crucial role in how a child learns and makes sense of the world.
-In knowing this, a rich, positive environment means the ‘whole child’ is learning in a meaningful way.
+In knowing this, a rich, positive environment means the whole child is learning in a meaningful way.

-Four-year-old kindergarten is often misunderstood as ‘more structured and a preparation for school’.
+Four-year-old kindergarten is often misinterpreted as ‘more structured and more like school’.
 Instead, it is the child’s social and emotional development, their resilience and independence that greatly contribute to a readiness for school.
-Reading and writing are often mistaken for signs of school readiness by well-meaning families.
-However, the value of play and the foundation skills that come from a play-based program in a nurturing social environment help build wonderful skills for children in their transition to school.
+Reading and writing are often misunderstood as signs of school readiness by well-meaning families.
+However, the value of play and the foundation skills that come from a play based program in a nurturing social environment help build wonderful skills for children in their transition to school.